Kelcon86/School_District_Analysis/README.md

 **3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

+  - Prior to replacing the scores, Thomas High School was ranked 2nd out of the 15 schools for % Overall Passing.
+  - After replacing the scores, Thomas High School was ranked 8th out of the 15 schools for % Overall Passing.

 **4. How does replacing the ninth-grade scores affect the math and reading scores by grade?**

 Only the Thomas High School's ninth-graders scores were affected.